Now onboarding families in NL & DE

 Before anything is sent to the language model, all personal information — names, addresses, contact details — is generalized.
 The AI never sees your family's identifiable data.

-What Fritz never does
+What Fred never does

 No ads.
 Ever.
 No tracking, no profiling.